zapier/resthooks/posts/code.md

 ## Ruby/Rails

 This [Rails library](https://github.com/net-engine/resthooks) offers a similarly simple sample application for Ruby on Rails that you can use when designing your application.
-It also has a [live demo application for testing](http://resthooks.herokuapp.com/).

 ## Node.js/Sails